 Distributed hosting might be relatively easy for static content, but is much harder to solve for dynamic content (fast-changing or personalised), centralised processing (ML predictions like medical diagnoses or voice assistant models or recommender systems, authentication & trust), or pre-computed large-scale data flows (search index, retail catalogue, "trending topics").
 Distributed hosted content should also be reliable (high up-time) and scalable, which are two reasons that hosting actually moves the other way, to a small number of centralised cloud providers.

 Think distributed social networks, distributed search, distributed encyclopedias, distributed code hosting, and so on.

 Approaches that touch upon this idea: torrent networks / p2p filesystems; "edge servers" at everyone's home or ISP, with standardised apps in containers; and blockchains (distributed authority and some computing).

 A true peer to peer mesh network would make citizens less reliable on central infrastructure.
-Such a network will likely not be very reliable and be slower, so it would be an addition to the existing internet.
-I like to think back to the time I used walkie talkies to communicate with family while abroad on vacation.
-The mobile phone network works, but calling back to your home country and back, all for a hefty fee, seems overkill when you can have a direct radio link.
+Such a network will likely be significantly slower, and not very reliable, so it would be an addition to the existing internet.
+I like to think back to how I used walkie talkies to communicate with family while abroad on vacation.
+The mobile phone network worked as well, but calling back to your home country and back, all for a hefty fee, seems overkill when you can have a direct radio link.
 Can we have cheap mesh routers, backed by rechargeable batteries, connected together as a second-tier mesh backbone across cities?

 Funding for essential web components